The term laser head is used with completely different meanings:

 - A laser head may also be an assembly containing the complete optical setup (with the laser resonator), possibly excluding the power supply and fiber-coupled pump diodes.

-- In laser-based manufacturing, such as laser cutting, a laser head can be the assembly from which the laser beam exits toward the work piece.
+- In laser-based manufacturing, such as laser cutting, welding or soldering, a laser head can be the assembly from which the laser beam exits toward the workpiece.
 A laser cutting head (or other laser processing head) may not contain the laser source, but the focusing optics, a protection glass, and also additional facilities e.g. to direct a gas flow to the cutting zone.
 The light may enter the laser head via a high power optical fiber cable.